Ygong63/git_assignment/README.md

 Click Add NAME to REPOSITORY.

 The user will receive an email inviting them to the repository.
 Once they accept your invitation, they will have collaborator access to your repository.

+e.
+What is the difference between git and GitHub?
+Git is open source software maintained by Linux, while Microsoft owns GitHub.
+Git is an open-source platform – free to use, modify, and distribute.
+GitHub is a web-based hosting service for git repositories.

+Can use git without Github, but you cannot use GitHub without Git.

+f.
+What does git diff do?
+git difftool is a Git command that allows you to compare and edit files between revisions using common diff tools. git difftool is a frontend to git diff and accepts the same options and arguments.